scottwarren/code-showcase/README.md

 Project for the code exercise portion of the Get Selected interview process.

+## Dependency Information

+* Node
+  * Version I have installed: `v8.12.0` -- latest LTS of version 8
+* NVM
+  * Version I have installed: `0.33.2`
+  * Why: Using NVM to manage Node version's between the projects
+* Nodemon
+  * Version: I have installed:
+  * Installed globally
+  * Why: Nodemon runs locally and updates the server upon file changes -- useful for development

 ## Information

 Monorepo setup to (hopefully) simplify the frontend and API setup

-Using Node version v8.12.0 -- latest LTS of version 8 Using NVM to manage Node version's between the projects
+I've made the assumption that MongoDB is installed and running locally.

 ### Setup